maciejs20/IBMCloudPakWorkshop/3-KubernetesLabOnIKS/README.md

 dev                                    2.4.6
 ```

 If there is no container-registry and container service, ask Your IBM staff.
+If their version differs - it's OK.

 ### 3. Check kubectl command